TABLE OF CONTENTS

 In the same way that an attorney or doctor uses their expertise, skill and education to land a job in a related industry, it is the same that the accountant can find a place in the cannabis industry; using their own skills, education, certification and expertise to help run a business.
 If you want to become an accountant in the cannabis industry, it is best to become certified, get that degree and get some experience in another industry.
 You can come straight out of school and land a job as an accountant.

 Or, you could do it the other way around, depending on your schedule and your situation.
 One of the main reasons why a cannabis training school is important is that you must become familiar with the marijuana laws before you can become an accountant in the cannabis industry.
-To learn more or to enroll, go to the best marijuana school.
+To learn more or to enroll, go to Cannabis Training University.